DarkBenky/ReadWriteBytes/README.md

 ## TODO

 ### Add Open GL to the go code to project particles on GPU directly
+- Render headlessly the image and save it in the to drive so the go code can read it
 - [ ] implement

 ### Add better timing